 Our hospitals are staffed by licensed physicians who have been admitted to the medical staff of individual hospitals.
 With a few exceptions, physicians are not employees of our hospitals and in a number of our markets, may have admitting privileges at other hospitals in addition to ours.
 During the first quarter of 2005, McAllen Medical Center affiliated itself with a company employing approximately 10 physicians.
 In addition, in January of 2007, we acquired certain assets of Texoma Healthcare System located in Texas, including a 34-physician group practice structured as a 501A corporation.
 Members of the medical staffs of our hospitals also serve on the medical staffs of hospitals not owned by us and may terminate their affiliation with our hospitals at any time.
+We employ approximately 200 psychiatrists within our behavioral health division.
 Each of our hospitals are managed on a day-to-day basis by a managing director employed by us.
 In addition, a Board of Governors, including members of the hospital's medical staff, governs the medical, professional and ethical practices at each hospital.
-Our facilities had approximately 36,300 employees on December 31, 2006, of whom approximately 24,600 were employed full-time.
+Our facilities had approximately 39,900 employees on December 31, 2007, of whom approximately 27,200 were employed full-time.

-Approximately, 2,100 of our employees at seven of our hospitals are unionized.
+Approximately, 2,300 of our employees at seven of our hospitals are unionized.
 At Valley Hospital Medical Center, unionized employees belong to the Culinary Workers and Bartenders Union, the International Union of Operating Engineers and the Service Employees International Union ("SEIU").
 Nurses and technicians at Desert Springs Hospital are represented by the SEIU.
 Registered nurses at Auburn Regional Medical Center located in Washington, are represented by the United Staff Nurses Union, the technical employees are represented by the United Food and Commercial Workers, and the service employees are represented by the SEIU.
-At The George Washington University Hospital, unionized employees are represented by the SEIU.
+At The George Washington University Hospital, unionized employees are represented by the SEIU or the Hospital Police

+Association.
 Registered Nurses, Licensed Practical Nurses, certain technicians and therapists, pharmacy assistants, and some clerical employees at HRI Hospital in Boston are represented by the SEIU.
 Registered Nurses at Inland Valley are represented by the California Nurses Association.
 At Pennsylvania Clinical Schools, unionized employees are represented by the AFL-CIO.
+We believe that our relations with our employees are satisfactory.